 Sony A9 versus Nikon D500

-The Sony Alpha A9 and the Nikon D500 are two digital cameras that were revealed to the public, respectively, in April 2017 and January 2016.
+The Sony Alpha A9 and the Nikon D500 are two digital cameras that were officially introduced, respectively, in April 2017 and January 2016.
 The A9 is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
 The cameras are based on a full frame (A9) and an APS-C sensor.
 The Sony has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.

-The physical size and weight of the Sony A9 and the Nikon D500 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Sony A9 and the Nikon D500.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A9 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A9) and the Nikon Lens Catalog (D500).
 Mirrorless cameras, such as the Sony A9, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.